legal resources necessary to hold negligent facilities accountable.

 As a part of the investigation, the state investigator team interviewed a Registered Nurse (RN) who verified that the "resident was not able to remove/lift their one-half lap tray upon request."
 The RN also "confirmed the one-half lap tray would be a restraint for the resident and further confirmed that there was no order for the half lap tray.
 In addition, the RN confirmed the Device Evaluation indicated the one-half lap tray was not assessed and that the Care Plan dated January 19, 2011, which indicated the resident was able to remove the lap tray, had not been revised to reflect [that] the resident was no longer able to remove the device upon request."

 If you suspect your loved one is being abused or neglected while a resident at The Ridge Rehabilitation and Healthcare Center, call the South Carolina nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Edgefield County victims of mistreatment living in long-term facilities including nursing homes in Edgefield.
+Our network of attorneys fights aggressively on behalf of Edgefield County victims of mistreatment living in long-term facilities including nursing homes in Edgefield.
 Our team of skilled elder injury attorneys can assist your family and successfully resolve your claim for financial recompense against all parties including the facility, doctors, nurses, and staff members that caused your loved one's harm.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.

 We accept every case concerning wrongful death, nursing home abuse, and personal injury through contingency fee arrangements.
 This agreement postpones making upfront payments for our legal services until after we have successfully resolved your compensation claim through a negotiated settlement or jury trial award.
 We provide each client a "No Win/No-Fee" Guarantee, meaning you owe us nothing if we cannot obtain compensation for your damages.
 Let our attorneys begin working on your behalf today to ensure your family receives adequate compensation from those who caused your harm.
 All information you share with our law offices will remain confidential.